SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 Plotting functionality is provided by a recipe to Plots.jl.
 To use plot solutions, simply call the `plot(sol)` and the plotter will generate appropriate plots.
-If `save_timeseries` was used, the plotters can generate animations of the solutions to evolution equations using the `animate(sol)` command.
+If `save_everystep` was used, the plotters can generate animations of the solutions to evolution equations using the `animate(sol)` command.
 Plots can be customized using all of the keyword arguments provided by Plots.jl.
 Please see Plots.jl's documentation for more information.